facebookarchive/caffe2/_docs/getting-started/ios.md

 ## Install Caffe2 for your development platform

-If you want to build Caffe2 for use on Android, first follow the instructions to setup Caffe2 on your Mac platform using the toggler above, and then:
+If you want to build Caffe2 for use on iOS, first follow the instructions to setup Caffe2 on your Mac platform using the toggler above, and then:

 > Note Caffe2 for iOS can only be built on a Mac